-An early PLR that had one of the greatest impacts in expanding the scope of qualifying income was PLR 9340031, which provided that an activity "integral to" a primary qualifying activity produced qualifying income in and of itself.47 The taxpayer in question owned "liquid terminaling facilities" that provided a "necessary link between two or more forms of prod-uct transportation,"48 making those facilities essential to the transportation of petroleum and related products.
-The taxpayer, presenting his activities as an "integral part" of the transport of oil and gas products thereof, requested that the terminaling fees collected at its facilities be deemed qualifying income.49 With little analysis, the IRS agreed, allowing the income to qualify as income from "transportation" under §7704(d).50 This PLR marked the first instance in which an activity that was not statutorily enumerated as producing qualifying income, could produce qualifying income if the taxpayer could prove that it was "integral to" a separate activity that produced qualifying income under the statute (the "Integral Theory").51

-The Integral Theory has been central to the rapid unofficial expansion in scope of the Natural Resource Exception through the proliferation of PLRs.52 On its face, the Integral Theory could potentially turn the income from almost any activity that is directed at a third party engaged in a qualifying activity, into qualified income.
-In reality, the IRS has applied a twoprong test when ruling on Integral Theory grounds.53 Under the first prong, the activity in question must be "integral to" a primary activity that produces qualify-ing income.
-The IRS has generally applied a "significantly curtailed" standard when making a determination under this prong, asking whether the primary qualifying income producing activity would be "significantly curtailed" in the absence of the activity in question.54 Under the second prong of the Integral Theory test, the activity in question must either (i) generally not have commercial appeal outside of the primary activity it supports, or (ii) if it does have some commercial application, then the activity must enhance the ability of the primary activity to produce qualified income.55 Despite needing to overcome this two-prong test, businesses were still able to utilize the Integral Theory to continue expanding the definition of qualifying income.
-In response to this rapid expansion, in the spring of 2014, the IRS began its informal "pause" on issuing PLRs under the Natural Resource Exception, in order to take a step back and consider how best to proceed in this area.3
+An early PLR that had one of the greatest impacts in expanding the scope of qualifying income was PLR 9340031, which provided that an activity "integral to" a primary qualifying activity produced qualifying income in and of itself.
+The taxpayer in question owned "liquid terminaling facilities" that provided a "necessary link between two or more forms of product transportation," making those facilities essential to the transportation of petroleum and related products.
+The taxpayer, presenting his activities as an "integral part" of the transport of oil and gas products thereof, requested that the terminaling fees collected at its facilities be deemed qualifying income.
+With little analysis, the IRS agreed, allowing the income to qualify as income from "transportation" under §7704(d).
+This PLR marked the first instance in which an activity that was not statutorily enumerated as producing qualifying income, could produce qualifying income if the taxpayer could prove that it was "integral to" a separate activity that produced qualifying income under the statute (the "Integral Theory").51 come from almost any activity that is directed at a third party engaged in a qualifying activity, into qualified income.
+In reality, the IRS has applied a twoprong test when ruling on Integral Theory grounds.
+Under the first prong, the activity in question must be "integral to" a primary activity that produces qualifying income.
+The IRS has generally applied a "significantly curtailed" standard when making a determination under this prong, asking whether the primary qualifying income producing activity would be "significantly curtailed" in the absence of the activity in question.
+Under the second prong of the Integral Theory test, the activity in question must either (i) generally not have commercial appeal outside of the primary activity it supports, or (ii) if it does have some commercial application, then the activity must enhance the ability of the primary activity to produce qualified income.
+55 Despite needing to overcome this two-prong test, businesses were still able to utilize the Integral Theory to continue expanding the definition of qualifying income.
+In response to this rapid expansion, in the spring of 2014, the IRS began its informal "pause" on issuing PLRs under the Natural Resource Exception, in order to take a step back and consider how best to proceed in this area.